 Ministerial Order no. 279/2011, of 17 October, further regulated by Ministerial Order no. 146/2013, of 11 April and Ministerial Order no. 262-A/2016, of 10 October, set the methodology to calculate the rate of return applicable to the deferral of the recovery of the overcosts with the acquisition of special regime generation.
+The final value of the rate of return depends on parameters defined annually in supplementary legislation.
+The parameters for 2021 were set by Dispatch no.12088/2020, of 14 December, and considered by ERSE in the tariffs for 2021.
 On 30 June 2021, Ministerial Order no. 138/2021 revoked Ministerial Order no. 279/2011, of 17 October (and further legislation), and established a new methodology to calculate the rate of return applicable to the deferral of the recovery of the overcosts with the acquisition of special regime generation and a sharing mechanism with electricity consumers whenever, from the assignment of the right to receive the amounts relating to special regime generators, the EDP Group obtained a gain.